 (2 credits, alternate years, consult department) This course examines the field of young adult literature in its various genres: realistic fiction, historical fiction, fantasy, nonfiction, and poetry.
 Students will develop criteria for book selection and learn ways to respond ethically to young adult literature.
 Prerequisite: ENG250LC.
 ENG292 is also recommended.

 William Shakespeare never attended college, yet he saw the world sharply in his mind's eye.
 He wrote piercingly about kings and college students, warriors and witches, goblins and gravediggers, his 1,000 characters have never been off the stage in 400 years.
 In this course we read eight plays which fathom the range of human experience and take the English language to the height of expressive beauty.
-Prerequisite: ENG220 (4 credits)
+Prerequisite: ENG250LC (4 credits, alternate years)

 Grammar in the Classroom